 What is the sentence method of note-taking?

 At one point, I was an avid user of the sentence method myself.
 Nowadays, however, I try to avoid using the sentence method unless all other methods are ruled out.
-That’s rarely the case, though, because nowadays I study fully online and I can go into classes whenever and however it suits me best.
+That’s rarely the case, though, because nowadays, I study fully online, and I can follow classes whenever and however it suits me best.